googleapis/google-cloud-cpp-common/INSTALL.md

         zlib-devel
 ```

-Fedora includes packages for gRPC, libcurl, and OpenSSL that are recent enough
+Fedora 30 includes packages for gRPC, libcurl, and OpenSSL that are recent
-for `google-cloud-cpp`.
+enough for the project.
 Install these packages and additional development
 tools to compile the dependencies:

 ```bash